MingFei2001/HeyAPI/README.md

 **Currency Converter API Key Setup (`api.fxratesapi.com`)**:

 The currency converter page (`/currency`) fetches exchange rates from `api.fxratesapi.com`.
-You need an API key from this service and must set it as an environment variable.
+You need an API key from this service and set it as an environment variable.

 1.  **Obtain a Key from `api.fxratesapi.com`**:
     *   Go to [https://fxratesapi.com/](https://fxratesapi.com/).
     *   Sign up for a free account or log in.
-    *   Find and copy your API key (often referred to as 'Access Token') from your dashboard.
+    *   Find and copy your API key (or 'Access Token') from your dashboard.

 2.  **Set the Environment Variable**:\
     Before running `go run main.go`, open your terminal and set the `EXCHANGERATE_API_KEY` environment variable: